pieroproietti/penguins-eggs/sourceforge/files/ISOS/fedora/README.md

 # Help need
 I'm not too expert on fedora, and in all the ways we have the follow problems:

-* fedora ISOs remastered with eggs can't boot on EFI;
+* again was not able to create an rpm package for penguins-eggs;
-* until now I'm not able to configure calamares on fedora.
+* until now I'm not able to configure calamares on fedora;
+* fedora ISOs remastered with eggs can't boot on EFI.

 You can mail me at piero.proietti@gmail.com, or on https://github.com/pieroproietti/penguins-eggs.